 Based on this definition, some examples, theories, and processes demonstrate rational numbers in their standard form.
 Hopefully, these examples will better understand the conflict of rational numbers.

 A rational number is said to be in its standard form when the common factor between the numerator and the denominator is only 1 while that denominator is always positive.
 In addition, the standard form of a rational number is satisfied when the numerator contains a positive sign.
 Such Numbers are what we call Rational Numbers in Standard Form.
 Below are a few theories and examples which illustrate the process of expressing rational numbers in standard form and will help you get acquainted with the concept even better.

-How To Convert a Rational Number into Standard Form?
+How to Convert a Rational Number into Standard Form?

 Below is a step-by-step listed guideline to express the rational number in standard form.
 The detailed step-by-step procedure is explained for enhanced understanding of the learners and they are along the lines.

-Solved Examples On Rational Numbers Standard Form
+Solved Examples on Rational Numbers Standard Forms

-Identify whether the given Rational Numbers are in Standard Form or Not?
+Example1: Identify whether the given Rational Numbers are in Standard Form or Not?

-How to show the Rational Number 18/45 in the Standard Form?
+Example 2: Show the Rational Number 18/45 in the Standard Form?